 The program believes strongly in its core values because they are the foundation of teamwork and cooperation.
 The faculty measures students' success in reflecting these values during frequent advisor meetings, and preceptors are asked to evaluate these standards in our students during rotations.

-The Clinical Medicine courses prepare our graduates to work in primary care settings such as Emergency Medicine, Internal Medicine, Family Medicine, or Pediatrics, where they manage acute and chronic conditions while promoting wellness.
+The Clinical Medicine courses prepare our graduates to work in primary care settings such as Emergency Medicine, Internal Medicine, Family Medicine, or Pediatrics, where they manage acute, chronic, preventive and emergent conditions while promoting wellness.

 Our Research Methods course teaches students to utilize and assess the quality of medical literature for use in daily clinical practice.
 The program embraces technology that arms students with a means for staying up-to-date of the changes in medicine.